-2.7.4 System and mode of payment, of honorarium to cook-cum-helpers and implementing agencies viz.
-NGOs / SHGs / Trust / Centralized kitchens etc.
+2.7.4 System and mode of payment, ofhonorariumtocook-cumhelpersandimplementingagenciesviz.NGOs/SHGs/Trust/Centralizedkitc hensetc.

 Through E-Transfer or cash, wherever applicable.
-However emphasis is made for E-Transfer.
+However emphasis is made on E-Transfer.

-2.7.5 Whether the CCH were paid on monthly basis.

-CCH are paid as per fund availability.

-2.7.6 Whether there was any instance regarding irregular payment of honorarium to cook-cumhelpers and reason thereof.
+- 2.7.5 Whether the CCH were paid on monthly basis.
+CCH are paid as per fund availability. - 2.7.6 Whether there was any instance regarding irregular payment of honorarium to cook-cum-helpers and reason thereof.
 Measures taken to rectify the problem.